May 1921 geomagnetic storm: Effects

 The storm's electrical current sparked a number of fires worldwide, including one near Grand Central Terminal which made it known as the "New York Railroad Storm".
-Contemporary scientists estimated the size of the sunspot (AR1842) which began on May 10th—and caused the storm—as 94000 by 21000 mi.
+Contemporary scientists estimated the size of the sunspot (AR1842) which began on May 10—and caused the storm—as 94000 by 21000 mi.

 The storm was extensively reported in New York City, which was a center of telegraph activity as a railroad hub.
-Auroras ("northern lights") appeared throughout the eastern United States, creating brightly-lit night skies.
+Auroras ("northern lights") appeared throughout the eastern United States, creating brightly lit night skies.
 Telegraph service in the U.S. first slowed and then virtually stopped at about midnight on 14 May due to blown fuses and damaged equipment.
 Radio propagation was enhanced during the storm due to ionosphere involvement, however, enabling unusually good long-distance reception.
 Electric lights were not noticeably affected.

 Undersea telegraph cables were affected by the storm.
 Damage to telegraph systems was also reported in Europe and the Southern Hemisphere.

-2021 study estimated Dstm of -533 nT.
+Comparison to other geomagnetic storms

+In space weather, the disturbance storm time index (Dst index) is a measure often used for determining the intensity of solar storms.
+A negative Dst index means that Earth's magnetic field is weakened—particularly the case during solar storms—with a more negative Dst index indicating a stronger solar storm.

+A paper in 2019 estimated that the May 1921 geomagnetic storm had a peak Dst of −907±132 nT.